rayova/cdk-ecs-keycloak/API.md

 ## class KeyCloakContainerExtension  <a id="wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension"></a>

-Extends a task definition by adding a keycloak container to it.
+Adds a keycloak container to a task definition it.

-To cluster
+To use ECS service
-your KeyCloak servers, you need to enable service discovery and you must call KeyCloakContainerExtension.useService(service) with the ECS service so that we can configure the correct DNS query.
+discovery to locate cluster members, you need to call `useCloudMapService` with the CloudMap service so that we can configure the correct DNS query.
+Without CloudMap service discovery, the default will be to use JDBC_ping.

 __Implements__: [ITaskDefinitionExtension](#aws-cdk-aws-ecs-itaskdefinitionextension)